johansteyn/paintshop/README.md

 --------------------------------------------------------------------------------
 ### 2. Design

+The design centers around a class called `Paintshop` with a public constructor, a public `solve` method, and a static `main` method.

-The solution consists of a single class, called `Paintshop`, whose constructor parses the specified input file to load the problem into a simple data representation:
+The constructor parses the specified input file to load the problem into a simple data representation:

   * The width, which represents the number of colours in the pallette.
   * A list of requirement strings, one for each customer